dandavison/delta/README.md

 </table>

 <br>

+## Features

+- Language syntax highlighting with color themes
+- Within-line highlights based on a Levenshtein edit inference algorithm
+- Git style strings (foreground color, background color, font attributes) are supported for >20 stylable elements
+- Side-by-side view
+- Line numbering
+- `diff-highlight` and `diff-so-fancy` emulation modes
+- Stylable box/line decorations to draw attention to commit, file and hunk header sections.
+- Support for Git's `--color-moved` feature.
+- Code can be copied directly from the diff (`-/+` markers are removed by default).
+- `n` and `N` keybindings to move between files in large diffs, and between diffs in `log -p` views (`--navigate`)
+- Commit hashes can be formatted as terminal [hyperlinks](https://gist.github.com/egmontkob/eb114294efbcd5adb1944c9f3cb5feda) to the GitHub/GitLab/Bitbucket page (`--hyperlinks`).
+  File paths can also be formatted as hyperlinks for opening in your OS.

 |                                                | delta | git | [diff-so-fancy] /<br>[diff-highlight] | github/gitlab |
 | ---------------------------------------------- | ----- | --- | ------------------------------------- | ------------- |